felangel/bloc/docs/flutterlogintutorial.md

 }
 ```

-`LoginButtonPressed` will be dispatched when a user pressed the login button.
+`LoginButtonPressed` will be added when a user pressed the login button.
 It will notify the `LoginBloc` that it needs to request a token for the given credentials.

 We can now implement our `LoginBloc`.